PhaedraLambrecht/GameplayProgramming/README.md

 * Planetary Annihilation: used for pathfinding of the units send into the world (example of cost field for tanks).

 ## Implementation

+### General explanation

+When the goal is set, the algorithm (in this case Dijkstra) gets called.
+It goes over the entire grid and sets the cost from node to node, starting from the goal.
+Once this has finished it will set the direction to the neighbour which costs the least.
+The agents will follow the directions of the node it is on to the goal.